On $\mu$-Sondow Numbers: Abstract

 \section{Abstract}

-In this paper, we study the numbers that satisfy the condition $\frac{\mu}{n} + \sum_ {p \mid n} \frac {1} {p} \in \mathbb{N}$, dado $\mu \in \mathbb{Z}$.
-This condition, which is reminiscent of the one satisfied by the Giuga numbers ($\mu=-1$), includes also the so-called in a Sondow's paper weak primary pseudoperfect numbers ($\mu=1$).
-In particular, we give several different characterizations of these numbers, all of them suggested by well-known characterizations of the Giuga numbers.
-In order to pay tribute to the mathematician Jonathan Sondow (1943 - 2020), we have named these numbers $ \mu $-Sondow numbers.
+Given an integer $\mu$, we study the numbers that satisfy the condition $\frac{\mu}{n} + \sum_ {p \mid n} \frac {1} {p} \in \mathbb{N}$.
+This condition, which is reminiscent of the one satisfied by Giuga numbers ($\mu=-1$), also includes the so-called \cite{sondow} weak primary pseudoperfect numbers ($\mu=1$).
+As a tribute to our late colleague Jonathan Sondow (1943 -- 2020), we have named these numbers $ \mu $-Sondow numbers.
+In this paper, we give several different characterizations of these numbers, all of them suggested by well-known characterizations of the Giuga numbers.
+We also relate these numbers to the well-known Erd\"os-Moser equation and we present some conjectures about them.